ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.2  UIN Validator

-Upon receiving a Request to validate the UIN the system validates the UIN against the defined policy
+Upon receiving a request to validate the UIN, the system validates the UIN against the defined policy

 1. Validates if the UIN is of configured length.

-1. If no length is configured, validate if UIN length is of 12 digits
+1. If no length is configured, validates if UIN length is of 12 digits

 1. Validates the UIN by verifying the checksum